 2. Skill Extraction and Taxonomy Mapping

-Sixty-three percent of employers cite the skills gap as a key barrier to business transformation, according to Deloitte's 2025 research.
-NLP addresses this by extracting skills from candidate profiles and mapping them to standardized taxonomies - even when candidates don't use standard terminology.
+Sixty-three percent of employers cite the skills gap as a key barrier to business transformation, according to Deloitte’s 2025 research.
+Addressing this gap, NLP extracts expertise from candidate profiles and maps it to standardized taxonomies - even when candidates don’t use standard terminology.

-A candidate might write "managed P&L for a $50M business unit."
-That's not a listed skill anywhere.
-But NLP-powered skill extraction recognizes it implies financial management, business strategy, and executive leadership.
-It maps those inferred skills to a structured taxonomy so recruiters can find that candidate when searching for "financial leadership experience."
+A candidate might write “managed P&L for a $50M business unit.”
+No formal taxonomy lists that as a skill.
+Behind the surface text, NLP-powered skill extraction recognizes financial management, business strategy, and executive leadership.
+It maps those inferred competencies to a structured taxonomy so recruiters can find that candidate when searching for “financial leadership experience.”

 This matters more than most recruiters realize.
 The World Economic Forum’s 2025 Future of Jobs Report projects that 39% of existing job skills will be transformed or become outdated by 2030.
 As skills shift faster than job titles change, NLP skill extraction becomes essential for finding candidates whose capabilities match what’s actually needed - even if their titles don’t.